-The extension gets more interesting when you tap the Configuration button, top right.
+The extension gets more interesting when you tap the Configuration button at the top-right.
 For example, you're finally able to set a default server which you'd like Hotspot Shield to access when you first connect, or have it automatically connect to the nearest server.
-There's also a problem, in you only get access to a relatively few servers - Canada, France, Germany, India, Netherlands, Russia, Singapore, United Kingdom, United States - but the extra control is still a welcome plus.
+There's also a problem, in you only get access to a relatively few servers: Canada, France, Germany, India, Netherlands, Russia, Singapore, UK and US.
+However, the extra control is still a welcome plus.

 There are a bunch of privacy extras, starting with ad, cookie, tracker, malware and WebRTC blockers, along with a handy option to ignore any resources you're accessing which are hosted within your local network.

 Perhaps the best additions are the Auto Protect and Bypass lists, at least once you've found them (they're in Chrome's Hotspot Shield Settings page rather than the extension console).
-Add websites to the first and Hotspot Shield will automatically turn itself on whenever you try to access them, convenient for instance if you need the VPN to use them in full.
-Add websites to the Bypass list and Hotspot Shield will direct them through your regular connection, rather than the tunnel, handy for sites which don't work with a VPN, or which need to see your real location (a streaming platform which is only available in your country).
+Add websites which require the VPN to Auto Protect and Hotspot Shield automatically turns itself on whenever you try to access them.
+Add websites to the Bypass list and Hotspot Shield directs them through your regular connection, rather than the tunnel, handy for sites which don't work with a VPN, or which need to see your real location (a streaming platform which is only available in your country, say).

-This isn't quite as powerful as it looks, initially.
-The ad blocker isn't as capable as the market leaders, for instance, and doesn't have any settings or options to customize how it works.
+This isn't quite as powerful as it looks.
+The ad blocker isn't as capable as the market leaders, for instance, and doesn't have any settings or options to customize how it functions.
 Still, overall it works very well, and the Chrome extension is better than most of the proxy competition.

 Although it's barely advertised on the website, Hotspot Shield also has a Firefox extension.
-This looks and works in almost exactly the same way as the Chrome extension, with just one minor omission (it doesn't include an optional Sword Mode for feeding web trackers fake browsing information.)
-Otherwise it's just as capable and easy to use as the Chrome version, and is a welcome addition to the Hotspot Shield lineup.
+This works in almost exactly the same way as the Chrome offering, and looks the same, with just one minor omission (it doesn't include an optional Sword Mode for feeding web trackers fake browsing information).

 If Hotspot Shield isn't working for you, the various apps give you instant access to advice on common issues by embedding documents from the website.
 As usual, if your issue is more complex, you can head off to the support website for more in-depth guidance.

 A web-based Support Center organizes its articles by platform, as well as categories like Payments and Subscriptions, Manage Account and Common Issues.
-There is some useful information on the website that you won't always get elsewhere (release notes of all the latest apps, for instance), but otherwise there are relatively few articles, and most of those are lacking in detail.
-There's nothing here to compare with the web guidance you'll get from providers like ExpressVPN.
+There is some useful information on the website that you won't always get elsewhere (release notes, for instance), but organization is poor, and the articles can't compare with the depth of web guidance you'll get from providers like ExpressVPN.

-We say 'try' because the chat page refused to load on our default Chrome browser, but when we tried loading the same link into Microsoft Edge, the chat window quickly appeared, reported that we were first in the queue, and we were talking to a friendly and knowledgeable agent in under a minute.
+We tried live chat – the chat window quickly appeared, reported that we were first in the queue, and we were talking to a friendly and knowledgeable agent in under a minute.

-Hotspot Shield has its issues - basic apps, no OpenVPN, a little logging – but if raw speed is your top priority, its turbo-charged performance could justify signing up all on its own.
-Take the 7-day free trial and see how it works for you.
+Hotspot Shield has some issues – differences across platforms, no OpenVPN, a little logging – but if raw speed is your top priority, its turbocharged performance could justify signing up all on its own.
+Give it a try.